 Studies in lactating rats have shown that, after intramuscular administration of buprenorphine, concentrations of unchanged buprenorphine in the milk equalled or exceeded that in the plasma.
-It is likely that buprenorphine will be excreted in the milk of other species: Use only according to the benefit/risk assessment by the responsible veterinarian.
+As it is likely that buprenorphine will be excreted in the milk of other species, use is not recommended during lactation.
+Use only in accordance with the benefit-risk assessment by the responsible veterinarian.